 - Providing a better way to contact managers for the roadmap approval

-5 product roadmap practices that will work:
+5 product best roadmap practices that will work:

-#1 Update your roadmap constantly:
+#1 Keep your roadmap alive:

 Keep updating your product roadmaps according to the economic changes constantly throughout the product life cycle.
 Clear off the pieces of information that you used already for the previous release so that you need not confuse it with the same information for your next release.